 When you soak chia seeds, however, they swell and absorb water ahead of time.
 Then when you eat them, they don’t tend to stick in your mouth any longer.

 Also, when chia seeds are soaked, they don’t have a crunchy texture to them when you add them to your foods.
 This makes them also slightly more pleasant to eat.

 Another reason to soak chia seeds is there is a belief that soaking seeds or any nut, will remove phytic acid from the seed.
 Phytic acid is a natural protective mechanism that plants have on them to protect them from predators.
-By soaking nuts or seeds or chia seeds, it’s believed to reduce the phytic acid, making it easier to digest in our system.
+But soaking nuts, seeds, or chia seeds is believed to reduce the phytic acid, making it easier to digest in our system.